kevinlondon/kevinlondon.github.io/_drafts/color_is_red.md

 Adrien Guillo wrote an [excellent explanation](http://guilload.com/python-string-interning/) on how Python handles string interning.
 The short version is that strings of length 0 and 1 are all interned, and the rest are interned at compile time.

-It leaves an interpreter in a weird spot.
-What gets interned and what doesn't?
+As such, the IDs of the two items are different since once one was created at compile time and the other at runtime.

 ## More Complications